brendansparrow/brendansparrow-com/pages/home.md

 ## Design + Code

-I've worked with over 120 companies&mdash;large and small&mdash;to plan, design, code, test and maintain their online presence.
-I build responsive websites and applications for both desktop and mobile and am confident working across all stages of a product’s lifespan from branding and naming, to content strategy, design and development.
-Recently, I've particularly enjoyed building static websites following lean web design principles and the JAMstack methodology.
+For the last 10 years, I've worked with over 120 companies to plan, design, code, test and maintain their online presence.
+I can help you with anything from branding, to content strategy, to design and development.

 <a href="/projects">View my most recent work</a>